ingararntzen/timingdocs/docs/source/examples/basic_controls.rst

 Step 2: Render the position of the timing object
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-During playback the timingobject position is continuously increasing.
+During playback the timingobject position is continuously increasing (or decreasing).
 To visualize this, sample the position at an appropriate frequency.
-The quickest way is to this is to use the **timeupdate** event which fires at 5Hz (every 200 ms), whenever the timingobject is not paused.
+The quick way is to this is to use the **timeupdate** event of the timing object, which emits at 5Hz (every 200 ms), as long as the timingobject is not paused.

 ..  code-block:: javascript